 It’s “that” time of year again!
-And while this school year will be very different from years past, nothing says a "fresh start" like a new backpack!
+And while this school year may still be different from years past, nothing says a "fresh start" like a new backpack!

-Did you know that choosing your child’s backpack is easily the most important decision you’ll make for the upcoming school year?
+Did you know that choosing your child’s backpack may be one of the most important decisions you’ll make for the upcoming school year?

 Why?
 The way a backpack is carried can have long term health effects including muscle strain, headaches, back, neck, arm pain, and may even cause nerve damage.